notherealmarco/SLAACsense/README.md

 Define the environment variables in the docker-compose file, then run: `docker compose up -d`

-#### Disclaimer:
-If DNS records are not being added, make sure that the corresponding reverse zone exists in Technitium DNS, otherwise the script will fail silently.

 ### Environment variables:

 | Variable Name         | Description                                                                              | Example Value                                                          |